Nicholas and Alexandra

 Nicholas and Alexandra is a 1971 British epic historical drama film directed by Franklin J. Schaffner, from a screenplay by James Goldman and Edward Bond based on Robert K. Massie's 1967 book of the same name.
 It tells the story of the last ruling Russian monarch, Tsar Nicholas II of Russia (Michael Jayston), and his wife, Tsarina Alexandra (Janet Suzman), from 1904 until their deaths in 1918.
-The ensemble cast includes Tom Baker as Grigori Rasputin, Laurence Olivier as Sergei Witte, Brian Cox as Leon Trotsky, Ian Holm as Vasily Yakovlev, and Vivian Pickles as Nadezhda Krupskaya.
+The ensemble cast includes Tom Baker as Grigori Rasputin, Laurence Olivier as Sergei Witte, Brian Cox as Leon Trotsky, Ian Holm as Vasily Yakovlev, Vivian Pickles as Nadezhda Krupskaya, and Irene Worth as The Queen Mother Marie Fedorovna.

 The film was theatrically released on 13 December 1971 by Columbia Pictures to mixed reviews and commercial failure, grossing $7 million on a $9 million budget.
 Regardless, the film received six nominations at the 44th Academy Awards, including for Best Picture and Best Actress (Suzman), and won two: Best Art Direction and Best Costume Design.

 Plot

-In 1904, Tsarina Alexandra Feodorovna, wife of Tsar Nicholas II of Russia, gives birth to their fifth child and first son, Alexei.
-Despite pleas from Grand Duke Nicholas and prime minister Count Sergei Witte, Nicholas refuses to end the Russo-Japanese War or accept demands for a constitutional monarchy, believing that doing either will make him look weak.
-The following year, Alexandra meets Grigori Rasputin, a Siberian peasant posing as a holy man, at a gala celebrating the birthday of Dowager Empress Marie Feodorovna; she soon turns to Rasputin for spiritual guidance after court physician Eugene Botkin diagnoses Alexei with haemophilia.

-In response to increasing public unrest, Orthodox priest Father Georgy Gapon leads a procession of workers to the Winter Palace, hoping to present Nicholas with a petition calling for political representation.
-Armed soldiers open fire on the crowd as they approach, killing hundreds.
-The events of Bloody Sunday, coupled with the humiliating defeat in the Russo-Japanese War, prompt Nicholas to create the Duma.
+Tsarina Alexandra Feodorovna, wife of Tsar Nicholas II of Russia, gives birth to their fifth child and first son, Alexei.
+Despite pleas from Grand Duke Nicholas and Count Sergei Witte, Nicholas refuses to end the Russo-Japanese War or accept demands for a constitutional monarchy, believing that doing either will make him look weak and endanger the Romanov dynasty.
+As the war drags on, growing public unrest causes workers to march to the Winter Palace, hoping to present Nicholas with a petition demanding political representation.
+Soldiers open fire on the approaching crowd, killing hundreds.
+The resulting revolution forces Nicholas to create the Duma.

-Eight years later, Nicholas meets with Prime Minister Pyotr Stolypin while holidaying at the Livadia Palace with his family.
-Stolypin presents Nicholas with police reports about Rasputin's dissolute behavior, which is damaging the Tsar's reputation; Nicholas dismisses Rasputin from the court.
-Alexandra demands his return, as she believes only Rasputin can stop Alexei's bleeding attacks, but Nicholas stands firm.
+At a birthday party for the Tsar's mother, Alexandra meets Grigori Rasputin, a self-proclaimed holy man, whom she later turns to for spiritual guidance after court physicians diagnose Alexei with haemophilia.
+As the years go by, the close relationship between the royal family and Rasputin, along with Rasputin's behavior, leads to public mockery of the royal family.
+Nicholas eventually dismisses Rasputin from the court despite Alexandra's pleas to keep him.

-The 1913 Romanov Tercentenary celebrations occur and a lavish Royal Tour across Imperial Russia ensues, but crowds are thin.
-Other national festivities and Church celebrations go ahead, but at an event at the Kiev Opera House, Stolypin is assassinated.
-Nicholas responds by executing the assassins, permitting the police to terrorize the peasants, and dissolving the Duma.
+The Romanov Tercentenary celebrations take place, and a lavish tour across Imperial Russia follows, but resentment among the impoverished persists.
+Amidst the national festivities, Russian prime minister Stolypin is assassinated.
+Nicholas responds by executing the assassins, allowing the police to terrorize the peasants, and closing the Duma.

-Alexei falls at the Spała Hunting Lodge, which leads to a bleeding attack so severe that it is presumed he will die.
-The Tsarina writes to Rasputin, who responds with words of comfort.
-Alexei recovers and Rasputin returns.
+After a fall at the Spała Hunting Lodge, Alexei experiences a severe bleeding attack, and it is believed he will die.
+Alexandra sends a telegram to Rasputin, who responds with prayer and instructions for the doctors to leave Alexei alone.
+His recovery is credited to Rasputin's intervention, and he is allowed to return to the imperial household.